junxit/us-congress-bills-119/bill.md

   >   - **(3)** *Treatment of personnel* For purposes of pay (other than pay of members of the Commission) and employment benefits, rights, and privileges, all personnel of the Commission shall be treated as if they were employees of the United States Senate.
   > - **(i)** *Detail of Federal employees* An employee of the Federal Government may be detailed to the Commission without reimbursement and without interruption or loss of civil service status or privileges.
   > - **(j)** *Access of congressional support agencies to information* The Commission shall provide to the Comptroller General, the Congressional Research Service, and the Congressional Budget Office unrestricted access to all deliberations, records, and nonproprietary data of the Commission not later than 30 days after such access is requested.
-  > - **(k)** *Authorization of appropriations*
-  >   - **(1)** *Request for appropriations* The Commission shall submit requests for appropriations in the same manner as the Comptroller General submits requests for appropriations, but amounts appropriated for the Commission shall be separate from amounts appropriated for the Comptroller General.
+  > - **(k)** *Authorization of appropriations* The Commission shall submit requests for appropriations in the same manner as the Comptroller General submits requests for appropriations, but amounts appropriated for the Commission shall be separate from amounts appropriated for the Comptroller General.
-  >   - **(2)** *Authorization* There are authorized to be appropriated such sums as may be necessary to carry out this section.

-- **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 7310A the following new item:
+- **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 119 the following new item:
-- **(c)** *Initial appointment* Not later than 280 days after the date on which amounts are first appropriated to the Veterans Health Administration Policy Advisory Commission established under section 7310B of title 38, United States Code, as added by subsection (a), the Comptroller General of the United States shall make initial appointments of members to the Commission under subsection (b)(1) of such section.
+- **(c)** *Initial appointment* Not later than 280 days after the date on which amounts are first appropriated to the Veterans Health Administration Policy Advisory Commission established under section 120 of title 38, United States Code, as added by subsection (a), the Comptroller General of the United States shall make initial appointments of members to the Commission under subsection (b)(1) of such section.